 Alternative treatment options

 In patients with penicillin allergy (and without immediate-type hypersensitivity to beta-lactam antibiotics), first-generation oral cephalosporins are acceptable alternatives.
-Still, there is an increased usage of more expensive, broad-spectrum cephalosporins of second and third generation without clinical justification.
+Still, there is increased usage of more expensive, broad-spectrum cephalosporins of second and third generation without clinical justification.

 Certain studies suggest that azithromycin administered at a dose of 60 mg per kilogram of body weight in children or given for 3 days at a dose of 500 mg per day in adults may be more effective than other treatment schemes in eradicating and curing streptococcal tonsillopharyngitis.
 There is also a factor of improved compliance to the treatment.